 - Interact with friends and family.

 - Divert your mind from the problems that might increase your blood pressure.

 Monitor Your Blood Pressure: Keeping tabs on your blood pressure at home could be beneficial for you to control your lifestyle.
 Choose a proper sphygmomanometer, and with proper diet and exercises, measure the level of your blood pressure on a regular basis so as to avoid any kind of complications.

 Also Read: Bid Farewell to Diabetes with 7 safety measures

-Visiting Doctor: After following all the safety measures, and keeping all the necessary points in mind, it is recommended to all to have a proper check up by the doctor.
-Do check the level of potassium in blood twice or thrice in an year.
+Visiting Doctor: After following all the safety measures, and keeping all the necessary points in mind, it is recommended to all to have a proper check-up by the doctor.
+Do check the level of potassium in blood twice or thrice in a year.
 After strictly sticking up to your diets and other lifestyle hacks, you could visit the doctor, and give him complete details of your condition.

 Tags: Heart & Blood Pressure, Diabetes, Cholesterol, Cheap medicine shop, drug store.